benknoble/benknoble.github.io/_posts/2024-11-15-til-range-diff.md

 But in the past, especially prior to `push.default = current`, I had not found this terribly useful.
 I was probably holding it wrong.

+*Update 2025-03-17:* In truth, this works better if I haven't rebased over all of upstreams changes; if my branch point changes, the notation with an explict base is usually less noisy.
+Why?
+The symmetric diff causes `git range-diff` to also show all the new commits on my branch that are already upstream (those different between my old and new branch points).
+With an explicit base, computing the range-diff is faster and the output is simpler to digest.

 Today, I write (before pushing)

 ```